maiserjose/glpi-docker-with-fusion-inventory-and-ssmtp/README.md

-# glpi-docker-with-fusion-inventory-and-ssmtp
+# Docker for GLPI with Fusioninventory and ssmtp to send notification emails
-Docker for GLPI with Fusioninventory and ssmtp for send emails
+Docker for GLPI with Fusioninventory and SSMTP

 ## Tutorial to setup ssmtp for GLPI email notification